Advancing Compositional Awareness in CLIP with Efficient Fine-Tuning: Experiments and evaluation

 \subsection{Ablation Study for \ours}

-In~\cref{tab:ablations} in~\cref{app:ablations-clic} we ablate the components of \ours in steps (C1-C5) and present the analogous non-concatenated, single image version of \ours.
+In~\cref{tab:ablations} we ablate the components of \ours in steps (C1-C5) and present the analogous non-concatenated, single image version of \ours (B1-B4).
 The \ours baseline (C1) is fine-tuning on the concatenated images with caption $p_1$ and in (C2) we add our single hard negative.
 These two steps are sufficient to improve on \sugar but not on \scplus.
 This suggests that the hard-negative distractor helps the model to detect lexical changes, but not to distinguish between semantically similar sentences and ones with different meaning.
 Adding multiple positives (C3) and the uni-modal loss (C4) improves significantly on \scplus while performance on \sugar slightly reduces.
-Thus adding diverse positives and enforcing invariance of semantically identical captions lets the model identify semantically similar captions while being sensitive to lexically similar but semantically dissimilar captions.
-In the last step (C5) we add the iterates with single images and standard contrastive loss which further improves compositionality as well as downstream task performance by eliminating the potential bias of the model due to the concatenated images.
-The non-concatenated, single image variant of \ours shows similar but smaller improvements in compositionality while being significantly worse in retrieval.
+Thus, adding diverse positives and enforcing invariance of semantically identical captions lets the model identify semantically similar captions while being sensitive to lexically similar but semantically dissimilar captions.
+In the last step (C5) we add the iterates with single images for standard contrastive loss, which further improves compositionality and downstream task performance by eliminating the potential concatenated image biases.
+The non-concatenated, single-image variant of \ours shows similar but smaller improvements in compositionality while being significantly worse in retrieval.
+Here, the \negclip{}$^\dagger$ variant (similar to B2, but employing $\mathcal{L}_{\text{Neg}}$~\eqref{eq:batch-neg} in place of $\mathcal{L}_{\text{S-Neg}}$~\eqref{eq: single-neg-loss}) was used to compare \ours to \negclip{} on a dataset other than \coco, in order to avoid potential test data leakage from \coco during training, as discussed in~\cref{sec:comp-bench}.